Saints Row: The Third: Marketing and release

 Two weeks before the game's release, Saints Row: The Third had four times the preorder count of Saints Row 2 at its comparable point.
 By January 2012, the game had shipped 3.8 million units worldwide, which THQ cited as an example for its business model change to focus on the big franchises.
 THQ President and CEO Brian Farrell expected to ship five to six million copies of the game in its lifetime.
 It had reached four million by April, and 5.5 million by the end of the year.
 Saints Row: The Third was an unexpected continued success for the company.
 It was featured in promotions with Humble Bundle, PlayStation Plus, and Xbox Live Games with Gold over the next several years.

 Volition released a Linux port of the game in 2016, and made the Xbox 360 release compatible with its successor, the Xbox One, the next year.
-In August 2018, Deep Silver announced a Nintendo Switch port, which will be released in May 2019.
+In August 2018, Deep Silver announced a Nintendo Switch port, which was released in May 2019.
 The port was developed by Fishlabs.
 Deep Silver announced Saints Row: The Third Remastered in April 2020.
 The remastered version was developed by Sperasoft and features remodeled assets for high-definition, enhanced graphics and lighting, and includes all of the game's downloadable content.
 The title was released on PlayStation 4, Xbox One, and Microsoft Windows on May 22, 2020, with it later being released on Google Stadia on March 5, 2021, Steam on May 22, 2021, and Amazon Luna on July 29, 2021.